consulo/consulo-dev.github.io/docs/tutorials/action_system/grouping_action.md

 The steps below show how to make a group of actions available and visible if certain conditions are met.
 In this case, the condition is having an instance of an editor is available.
-This condition is needed because the custom action group is added to an IntelliJ menu that is only enabled for editing.
+This condition is needed because the custom action group is added to a Consulo menu that is only enabled for editing.

 ### Extending DefaultActionGroup
-The [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) is an implementation of [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
+The [`DefaultActionGroup`](https://github.com/consulo/consulo/blob/master/modules/base/ui-ex-api/src/main/java/consulo/ui/ex/action/DefaultActionGroup.java) is an implementation of `ActionGroup`.
-The `DefaultActionGroup` class is used to add child actions and separators between them to a group.
+The [`DefaultActionGroup`](https://github.com/consulo/consulo/blob/master/modules/base/ui-ex-api/src/main/java/consulo/ui/ex/action/DefaultActionGroup.java) class is used to add child actions and separators between them to a group.
 This class is used if a set of actions belonging to the group does not change at runtime.

-As an example, extend [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java)  to create the `CustomDefaultActionGroup` class in the `action_basics` code sample:
+As an example, extend [`DefaultActionGroup`](https://github.com/consulo/consulo/blob/master/modules/base/ui-ex-api/src/main/java/consulo/ui/ex/action/DefaultActionGroup.java) to create the `CustomDefaultActionGroup` class in the `action_basics` code sample:

 ```java
   public class CustomDefaultActionGroup extends DefaultActionGroup {